adamedx/autographps-sdk/ROADMAP.md

 * Add help support via write-information?

 * ------------------------------------
-* Use argumentcompleter advanced parameter rather than registerparametercompleter
 * Change get-graphconnection to take a connection or a graph
 * Refactor applicationhelper, applicationapi, and applicationobject to move api calls out of applicationobject
 * Convert some verbose statements to debug